 - Start with the minimum cook time of your recipe – Cooking time could vary depending on the microwave wattage and the size and shape of the mug.
 Check the cake by carefully touching the top.
 It should be firm and springy, not at all doughy.
-If it’s not done, keep cooking it in 15-second bursts.
+If it’s not done, keep cooking it in 10-second bursts.
 Once you get the baking time for your mug size, next time will be easier.
 You can just go straight to the determined microwave time.

-- ¼ cup granulated sugar
+- 1/4 cup granulated Sugar

-- 1 small egg, at room temperature
+- 1 Large Egg – at room temperature

-- 1 tablespoon water
+- 1 tablespoon Water

 5. Whisk well to combine, making sure to mix in the flour mixture in the bottom.

 8. Drizzle the tablespoon of water right on top of the batter.
 This is another secret in making this cake moist, so don’t skip it.
 This keep the top from being dry.

 Time could vary depending in your microwave power.
 In my microwave, it works for 1 minute and 10 seconds.
 To be safe, start at 1 minute or until the cake rises to the top, the edges look set but the center looks slightly wet and shiny but not raw, and sticks slightly to the finger when touched.
-Do NOT over bake to ensure that saucy, molten lava interior.
+Do NOT over microwave to ensure that saucy, molten lava interior.
 If the center still looks raw then give it another 5 to 10 seconds.
-The cake will fall after it comes out of the microwave.
+The cake will deflate after it comes out of the microwave.
 The photo below is after 1 minute and 10 seconds in the microwave.
 You can see the side started to lift away from the side of the mug, but the top is still slightly moist.